 At HealthPartners and Park Nicollet, our board-certified dermatologists go through extensive training in diagnosing and treating serious skin conditions that require medical or surgical treatment.
 Our team is made up of dermatologists who specialize in a variety of skin surgeries including Mohs surgery.

-We have the largest group of surgical dermatologists and Mohs surgeons in the Twin Cities, so we can provide you with expert care close to home.
+We have the largest group of surgical dermatologists and Mohs surgeons in the Twin Cities and western Wisconsin, so we can provide you with expert care close to home.
 Our surgeons go through advanced training, making it possible for them to perform Mohs surgery on even the most complex cancerous tissue.

 Our surgical dermatologist team is expertly trained in performing surgeries for many complicated skin conditions.
 Common types of skin surgery include: